• Home

 A better way of saying it, 70% chance it doesn't WORK when needed.

-But don't worry the USA Taxpayer pays:
+The USA Taxpayer pays:

 0.5 cents to 2.5/kw for production - no cap, 10 years. ( PTC)